||USD100.872bn (World ranking 58, World Bank 2015)

 Ecuador faces significant downside risks due to constrained export and fiscal revenues due to lower crude oil prices (oil accounts for around 30% of government revenues).
 The appreciation of the USD has negatively affected export competitiveness, especially with neighbors (Colombia and Peru).
 Euler Hermes expects a recession of -2.3% in 2016, after meager growth of +0.3% in 2015.

 Financing the fiscal and external deficit are the main challenges

-Increased fiscal revenues from high oil prices allowed a very supportive fiscal policy since President Correa came into power (2008).
-However, the country failed to build a countercyclical fund in past years, so current lower oil prices have revealed the unsustainability of the public spending pace.
-Yet, the access of Ecuador to international capital markets remains constraint since the voluntary default in 2008.
+Increased fiscal revenues from high oil prices allowed a very supportive fiscal policy since Rafael Correa came into power in 2008.
+However, the country failed to build a countercyclical fund and current lower oil prices have revealed the unsustainability of the public spending pace.
+Access to international capital markets is limited since the voluntary default in 2008.

 The economy is fully dollarized, which anchors inflation expectations and largely reduces transfer and currency risk.
 However, it limits monetary policy and the Central Bank cannot act as a lender of last resort.
 Liquidity in the economy depends on external surpluses, foreign investment inflows or increasing debt.
 Thus, albeit broadly sound (comfortable capital ratios and good profitability), the banking system is particularly vulnerable to liquidity shocks.
 In this sense, the Fed’s tapering will impact negatively the national banking system, credit growth and liquidity available in the economy.